ssmithcp/liftmetrics/README.md

 ## ENV variables

 'mongoURI', 'isDev' and 'jwtSecret' config variables need to be set to run.
-To develop locally, I suggest adding the following to your .bashrc file
+To develop locally, I suggest adding the following to your ~/.bashrc file

 `export MONGO_URI="MONGO_CONNECTION_STRING_HERE"`